onefangg/tp/docs/team/punnyhuimin.md

   * _What it does_: allows the user to that edits an order's details, remarks, delivery date time, and collection type.
   * _Justification_: This feature improves the product significantly because a user can rectify any changes made by their customer without deleting and adding a new order.
-  * _Highlights_: The implementation was challenging as there were a lot of moving parts with how an order was to be built.
-It required constant revamping in both the tests and the EditOrderCommand code to catch up with the new changes.
-  * _Credits_: EditPersonCommand code was heavily used in the implementation of EditOrderCommand.
-Some tweaks were made to ensure orders are not as unique as how a Person is, so repeats are allowed if the order details are not the same.
-The tests were also similar to the EditPersonCommandTest, but tweaks were made to better fit the Orders implementation.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=punnyhuimin&breakdown=true&sort=groupTitle&sortWithin=title&since=2022-02-18&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=punnyhuimin&tabRepo=AY2122S2-CS2103-F09-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code&authorshipIsBinaryFileTypeChecked=false)